 It was also extremely bad luck to get the birthday presents I received this morning.
 Today is my 33rd birthday, a fact I'm celebrating by walking through some of the most sparsely populated terrain in the country, and this morning I woke up not only to find that I've got a full-blown cold, complete with streaming nose and convulsive sneezing, but I also woke up with diarrhoea, which at least explains the gurgling stomach cramps I enjoyed last night.
 Perhaps my body wasn't impressed with the challenges of the Ord and fancied upping the stakes; it's probably taking revenge for all the grief I've been putting it through.

-None of this was enough to stop me throwing back a quick breakfast before hitting the road, and after just couple of hours I'd crossed the Ord without really noticing it.
+None of this was enough to stop me throwing back a quick breakfast before hitting the road, and after just a couple of hours I'd crossed the Ord without really noticing it.
 I didn't see any stagecoaches and I couldn't see what all the fuss was about; sure, Berriedale was yet to come, but this was easy walking, especially under the sunny skies of August.
 Happy to be making good time, I turned off the main road to visit the tourist attraction of Badbea and the fearsome reputation of the Ord suddenly started making more sense.

 Badbea is a little ruined village at the end of a short, five-minute path just off the A9, a couple of miles short of Berriedale.
 There's precious little to see except for some barren, heather-clad flows tumbling down to steep cliffs, and that's the point, for this is the lonely spot where 12 families decided to create a new home way back in 1840.
 This was in the days of the Highland Clearances, when the Countess of Sutherland, who owned huge amounts of land round here, decided to start farming sheep on her estate, and arranged to move the local crofters off her land and to stick sheep there instead.
 The clearances form the inspiration for many a story of class-based cruelty, though modern academics view events as rather more subtle than the traditional myth of a rich landowner heartlessly kicking the poor out of their homes.
 But whatever the truth, some crofters moved south to look for work, some emigrated to New Zealand, Australia and Canada, and some found solace in the scraps of land outside the estate's boundaries.
 Badbea was one such settlement.

 There's nothing in Badbea at all, and ending up on this desolate, windswept cliff-top with almost no possessions must have been a monumental challenge.
-But the families who arrived achieved a considerable amount: they built cottages out of the local stone to house over 80 people; they dug and planted small patches of oats and potatoes without the use of a plough; they farmed cattle and hens, sharing their cottages with them; they dug peat and burned it indoors, where the lack of a chimney meant the smoke had to filter out through the roof; and they scraped together some extra money by doing the odd bit of work for the estate at the rate of 1/- a day.
+But the families who arrived achieved a considerable amount: they built cottages out of the local stone to house over 80 people; they dug and planted small patches of oats and potatoes without the use of a plough; they farmed cattle and hens, sharing their cottages with them; they dug peat and burned it indoors, where the lack of a chimney meant the smoke had to filter out through the roof; and they scraped together some extra money by doing the odd bit of work for the estate at the rate of one shilling per day.
 As if that wasn't enough, the winds round here were so strong they had to tether the cattle, hens and even small children to prevent them from being blown over the cliffs.
 It makes the mind boggle.

 A lot of the credit for their survival must go to John Sutherland, popularly known as John Badbea, who was their leader, their preacher, their doctor and the owner of the only watch in town.
 But it couldn't last and by 1903 all the cottages lay empty, the winds of Caithness slowly beating them into rubble.
 Now there's little remaining but a few piles of stones, some green patches among the heather where the crops were planted, and a memorial built in 1911 from the remains of John Badbea's cottage.
 The inhabitants of Badbea went their various ways and apparently their memories of life on the cliffs were extremely positive, but the story of Badbea hints at why this part of the world has such a fearsome reputation.
 It's the weather.